Dior rebuilds Paris in a spectacular Fashion Week show | Lifestyles - ExBulletin

 Big houses compete for the wackiest or most imaginative idea that often bears a clue to the theme of their runway collection.

-Details of Jil Sanders’ show were printed on a huge white balloon hidden inside a box while the Loewes invitation, a three-metre pink silk satin ribbon, unfurled dramatically at from a small metal cylinder.
+Details of Jil Sanders’ show were printed on a huge white balloon hidden inside a box while Loewes’ invitation, a three-metre pink silk satin ribbon, unfurled in spectacular fashion from a small metal cylinder.

 Still, Louis Vuittons was perhaps the most inventive men’s season: twin multicolored toy peaks on a pole with the house’s monogram running from top to bottom.
 It symbolized the childhood obsessions of the late designer Virgil Abloh, who died in November.